-- 4.1 CCL Commerce Control List. - 4.2 Compliance Staff UW ExCO, ExCC, organizational PoCs and staff reporting to these persons. - 4.3 Deemed Export The transfer of technology, including articles, information, data or use of equipment that has certain export restrictions, to a foreign national in the US. - 4.4 DOD Department of Defense (U.S.). - 4.5 DOE Department of Energy (U.S.). - Export The transfer of products, technology or services from the United States to another country or to foreign persons within the United States. - 4.7 EAR Export Administration Regulations. - 4.8 ECCN Export Control Classification Number. - 4.9 ExCC Export Control Coordinator. - 4.10 ExCO Export Control Officer. - 4.11 ExCP Export Control Plan. - 4.12 FACR Foreign Assets Control Regulations. - 4.13 IHR International Human Resources (at UW-Madison). - 4.14 ITAR International Traffic in Arms Regulations. - 4.15 NASA National Aeronautics and Space Administration (U.S.). - 4.16 Organization Generic term used in this document to describe centers, institutions, schools, colleges and departments collectively. - 4.17 PoC Point of contact; the person responsible for the implementation and management of the export control program within each applicable organization. - 4.18 Public Domain (22CFR 120.11) Information which is published and generally accessible or available to the public; interchangeable with the term publicly available. - 4.19 RPS Restricted Party Screening. - 4.20 RSP Research & Sponsored Programs; the organization on the UW-Madison campus that manages research proposals and awards. - 4.21 USML United States Munitions List (22CFR 121.1). - 4.22 US Person (22CFR 120.15) US Person includes the following: - 4.22.1 Someone who has been lawfully accorded the privilege of residing permanently in the U.S. as an immigrant in accordance with immigration laws (a lawful permanent resident; 8 U.S.C.
-1101(a)(20)). - 4.22.2 Citizen or national of the U.S. (protected individual; 8 U.S.C.
-1324b(a)(3)).
+- 4.1 CCL Commerce Control List. - 4.2 Compliance Staff UW ExCO and ExCC. - Deemed Export The transfer of technology, including articles, information, data or use of equipment that has certain export restrictions to a foreign national in the U.S. - 4.4 DOD Department of Defense (U.S.). - 4.5 DOE Department of Energy (U.S.). - Export The transfer of items, technology or services from the United States to another country or to foreign persons within the United States. - 4.7 EAR Export Administration Regulations. - 4.8 ECCN Export Control Classification Number. - 4.9 ExCC Export Control Coordinator. - 4.10 ExCO Export Control Officer. - 4.11 ExCP Export Control Plan (this document). - 4.12 FACR Foreign Assets Control Regulations. - 4.13 IFSS International Faculty & Staff Services (at UW-Madison). - 4.14 ITAR International Traffic in Arms Regulations. - 4.15 NASA National Aeronautics and Space Administration (U.S.). - 4.16 Organization Generic term used in this document to describe centers, institutions, schools, colleges and departments collectively. - 4.17 OVCRGE Office of the Vice Chancellor for Research and Graduate Education. - 4.18 PoC Point of contact; the person within each applicable organization that assists the Export Control Office in the implementation and management of the export control program within said organization.
+PoCs are typically administrative staff, directors or department chairs. - 4.19 Public Domain (22CFR 120.11) Information which is published and generally accessible or available to the public; interchangeable with the term publicly available. - 4.20 RPS Restricted Party Screening; the process by which we verify whether a person or organization is listed on one of the federal government's restricted party lists. - 4.21 RSP Research & Sponsored Programs; the organization at the UW-Madison that manages research proposals and awards. - 4.22 RWR Remote Work Request.